 Premium Calculations and Risk Assessment

 The real risk assessment goes much deeper.
 Underwriters examine property values, the number of units, amenities like pools or clubhouses, and your claims history.
 Here’s where classification matters: HOAs classified correctly receive access to specialized insurance products designed for associations, which typically offer better coverage-to-cost ratios than generic commercial policies.
-Misclassification can result in premium increases of 15-30% because you’re being evaluated against an incorrect risk pool.
+Misclassification can result in premium increases of 15-30% because you’re being evaluated against an incorrect risk pool, according to data from the Insurance Information Institute and Property Casualty Insurers Association of America tracking through 2025.

 Insurers also consider your association’s financial health differently based on classification.
 They’ll review reserve fund adequacy, delinquency rates, and whether you maintain essential insurance coverage like directors and officers liability protection.
 Associations with proper NAICS coding often qualify for bundled policies that combine property, liability, and specialized HOA coverages at reduced rates.